 Have you ever wondered why Facebook is blue?
-The answer is very simple: Mark Zuckerberg, a CEO and one of the Facebook founders, is a red-green colorblind.
-Blue is the color Zuckerberg can see the best, so he made it his brand.
-Can a color be an essential ingredient of success?
+The answer is very simple: Mark Zuckerberg, a CEO and one of Facebook’s founders, is red-green colorblind.
+Blue is the color Zuckerberg can see the best, so he made it the color for his brand.
+Can a color be an essential ingredient for success?
 Sure, there are thousands of examples.
-Then what colors can bring your dealership popularity and influence your audience the best way for you?
+So what colors can contribute to your dealership’s popularity and influence your audience in the best possible way?

-The use of colors in marketing is based on the psychophysiology of how we, humans, perceive the environment.
-80% of all information people get visually.
+The use of colors in marketing is based on the psychophysiology of how we, as humans, perceive our environment.
+80% of all the information that people get is received visually.
 In marketing, the role of visual perception is even bigger.
-The statistics says that 93% of buyers make decisions about closing the deals guided by the visual impressions of the products; 6% decide to pay after examining the items by touch, and only 1% of customers are motivated with the information received through the hearing.
+The statistics indicate that 93% of buyers make decisions about the final purchase after being guided by the visual impressions of the products; 6% decide to pay after examining the items by touch, and only 1% of customers are motivated by the information received through their hearing.

-In the Internet marketing a potential buyer has no possibility to touch, smell or feel the products, thus, the role of the visual component in the process of advertising messaging is 100%.
+In Internet marketing a potential buyer has no opprtunity to touch, smell or feel the products, thus, the role of the visual component in the process would be 100%.
 The influence of colors on marketing processes is hard to overestimate because:

 - More than 50% of buyers state that color is the most important factor motivating them to make a purchase.

-- The colored variant of the ad is read up to 42% more than the black and white version of the same advertisement.
+- A full-colored ad is read up to 42% more than the black and white version of the same advertisement.

 - The brand awareness increases up to 80% when the “corporate color” is used.

 Here are some “multi-colored” tips for increasing your conversion rates: